SOLAS-TTRPG/SOLAS/README.md

 5. Lightning
 6. Your choice of an elemental damage type

+### Finesse
+If you aren't wearing armor, you can use your dexterity instead of strength when rolling melee damage with a light or medium weapon.

+### Hunter's Mark
+When you reduce a creature's heart, you form a mystical bond with that creature.
+If you attack another creature or don't attack it on your next turn, the mark vanishes.
+When you attack that creature again, you roll with advantage.

 ### Inspiration
 Once per rest on your turn, you can inspire another creature.
-By spending one **Focus**, the target creature can roll an additional die for one roll.
+By spending one **Stamina**, the target creature can roll an additional die for one roll.
 Once the extra dice is used (or the creature rests), the inspiration fades.

 ### Last Stand
 While you are fading, you do not have to spend an additional heart to take your turn.